Skip to main content

 Payroll Cycle

-In Kenya, payroll is processed on a monthly basis, with employers typically disbursing salaries at the end of each month or according to terms specified in the employment agreement.
+In Kenya, payroll is commonly processed on a monthly basis, with employers typically disbursing salaries at the end of each month or according to terms specified in the employment agreement.

 Overtime Pay